-- the favorable effects of anticipated higher sales and production volumes in 2016, - the favorable effect of lower-cost feedstock ore, and - the expected cost savings from workforce reductions and other cost reduction initiatives throughout the organization.
+- · the favorable effects of anticipated higher sales and production volumes in 2016, - · the favorable effect of lower-cost third party feedstock ore, - the expected cost savings from workforce reductions and other cost reduction initiatives throughout the organization, and - the expected implementation of price increases.

 Due to the constraints of high capital costs and extended lead time associated with adding significant new TiO2 production capacity, especially for premium grades of TiO2 products produced from the chloride process, we believe increased and sustained profit margins will be necessary to financially justify major expansions of TiO2 production capacity required to meet expected future growth in demand.
-As a result of relative customer inventory levels during recent periods and the resulting adverse effect on global TiO2 pricing, some industry projects to increase TiO2 production capacity have been cancelled or deferred indefinitely, and announcements have been made regarding the closure of certain facilities.
-Given the lead time required for production capacity expansions, a shortage of TiO2 products could occur if economic conditions improve and global demand levels for TiO2 increase sufficiently.
+As a result of relative customer inventory levels during the recent past and the resulting adverse effect on global TiO2 pricing, some industry projects to increase TiO2 production capacity have been cancelled or deferred indefinitely, and announcements have been made regarding the closure of certain facilities.
+Given the lead time required for production capacity expansions, a shortage of TiO2 could occur if economic conditions improve and global demand levels for TiO2 increase sufficiently.